 A 2020 study notes that severe withdrawal symptoms are less common with fluoxetine than with other antidepressants.
 However, withdrawal from Prozac typically lasts longer than it does for drugs with a shorter half-life.

 As fluoxetine has a longer half-life than other antidepressants, it may take longer for a person to develop withdrawal symptoms.
-The symptoms may also last longer, although they do not tend to be severe.
+The symptoms may also last longer, though they do not tend to be severe.

 Certain factors, such as the speed of a person’s metabolism, may also cause withdrawal symptoms to appear more quickly or gradually.

-When a person decides that they are ready to discontinue Prozac, a doctor will likely recommend gradually reducing, or tapering, their dosage.
-Tapering usually lasts 4 weeks, but a doctor may suggest tapering the medication over 6–8 weeks to reduce the risk or severity of symptoms.
+Tapering usually lasts several weeks.
+A doctor may suggest tapering the medication over 6 to 8 weeks to help reduce the risk or severity of symptoms.

 Due to the long half-life of Prozac, some people may not need to taper off and can simply stop taking it.
 However, a person should only do this under the guidance of a doctor.